mirofrankovic/m-profile-project-01/README.md

 The purpose of this project is to create a static (front-end) website.
 I would like to show my audience what was going good and was was going wrong in Anccient Rome.
 This Roman Empire as we know now was a great empire two thousend years ago.
 Having said that, as we know now, Roman empire does not exist enymore.
-It is because during this time we had a good time and bad time.
+It is because during this time we had a good time and a bad time.
 The good time was when the Rome was growing and centralized his power in capital city Rome.
 And bad time when Rome could not take a deep breath and had got to big problems likewise corruption, economic crissis and problems on the borders starting from third Century A.C..
 For good objectivity I will try to describe my topic in economy which was affected by trade and in politics which I will put in attention a citizenship in Rome and how was citizenship affecting the stability or instability of entire empire in terms of work, military.

 **Project goals**

-* Show where was Rome situated and how powerful was in terms of trade.
+* Show where in historical context was Rome situated and how powerful was in terms of period of time.
 * Show good emperors who helped Rome to grow and those emperors who were living in economic crisis.
-* Show how was society devided in social classes.
+* Show how was society devided in social classes before crisis and during the crisis.
 * Put Roman Empire to comparison with another similar empires who came alongs later.

 **USER STORIES**

 **Comon user stories**

 * As a user, I expect to access the website from any device, so that I can use the website anytime and anywhere.
+* As a user, I expect that this link will have a good access to historical facts.

 **New users**

 * As a user, I expect to find an answer why Roman empire was so big and what happent later.
+* As a user, I expect to find anoter links to this topic for more resources.
+* As a user, I expect to find what was the Roman empire and when was the most powerfull.

 **DESIGN**